satishpasumarthi/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

     pt_estimator.fit("s3://bucket/path/to/training/data")

+.. _distributed-pytorch-training-on-trainium:

 Distributed PyTorch Training on Trainium
 ========================================

-SageMaker Training on Trainium instances now supports the `xla` package through `torchrun`.
+SageMaker Training on Trainium instances now supports the ``xla`` package through ``torchrun``.
 With this, you do not need to manually pass RANK, WORLD_SIZE, MASTER_ADDR, and MASTER_PORT.
 You can launch the training job using the :class:`sagemaker.pytorch.estimator.PyTorch` estimator class with the ``torch_distributed`` option as the distribution strategy.